mArc0v0mag1c/optimalgiv/README.md

 model.pc_loadings          # ▶ numpy array (N×k) of PC entity loadings (if pc(k) used)
 model.pc_model             # ▶ HeteroPCAModel object with PC details (if pc(k) used)
 model.coefdf               # ▶ pandas.DataFrame of entity-specific coefficients
-model.fe                   # ▶ pandas.DataFrame of fixed-effects (if saved)
-model.residual_df          # ▶ pandas.DataFrame of residuals (if saved)
+model.fe                   # ▶ pandas.DataFrame of fixed-effects (if saved) and fixed-effect interaction with exogenous controls model.residual_df          # ▶ pandas.DataFrame of residuals (if saved)
 model.df                   # ▶ pandas.DataFrame of full estimation output (if save_df=True)
 model.coef                 # ▶ numpy array of [ζ; β]